zhishan03/Multi-Player-Tetris/README.md

-A multiplayer tetris game that allows real-time communication between the server and the clients to host games concurrently
+A multiplayer tetris game that allows real-time communication between the server and the clients to host games concurrently.
+Check out my website to see the game in action!

 <img src="https://github.com/zhishan03/Multi-Player-Tetris/blob/main/pic.png" alt="alt text" width="500" height="350">